splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 ![image](inv_due_amount6.png)

-- An invoice can be (partially) paid not only by a payment, but also by a credit note.
+- An invoice can be (partially) paid not only by a payment, but also by a [**credit note**](finance/credit_notes/credit_notes.md).
 The uncharged future item can be loaded/added to one time/recurring invoice as well.

 ![image](inv_due_amount7.png)

 **Example #2**

-If a customer has a transaction (type: `+ Debit`) and has an invoice with `Unpaid` status, and a new payment is received, the transaction will be paid first, then the invoice.
+If a customer has a transaction (type: `+ Debit`) and has an invoice with `Unpaid` status, and a new payment is received, the transaction will be paid off first, then the invoice.

 Let's say, the transaction (type: `+ Debit`) is created equal to 100$.
 Also, the customer has the `Unpaid` invoice for 50$.
 The customer makes the payment for 100$.
 The result is the following: